-The handwriting style is considered as not professional which affects the lack of brand voice and seriousness about your message.
+The handwriting style is considered unprofessional, affecting the lack of brand voice and seriousness about your message.

-Creativity is respected everywhere however if you are considering using curlz in your email design, it’s strongly advised to leave it.
+Creativity is respected everywhere; however, if you consider using curl in your email design, it’s strongly advised to leave it.

-The added curls at end of the letter, it’s non-ideal and also can be a lot of distracting for the readers
+The added curls at the end of the letter are non-ideal and can be distracting for the readers.

-Even Google agrees that using Trajan is highly likable when it comes to business communication.
+Even Google agrees that using Trajan is highly likable regarding business communication.